netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_service_module.rst

 Synopsis
 --------
-- Manage service configuration in Netscaler.
+- Manage service configuration in Citrix ADC.
-- This module allows the creation, deletion and modification of Netscaler services.
+- This module allows the creation, deletion and modification of Citrix ADC services.
-- This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual netscaler instance.
+- This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual Citrix ADC instance.
 - This module supports check mode.